Daniele Quadrini

-Daniele Quadrini (born 12 July 1980 in Rome) is an Italian footballer who plays as a right winger, both in midfield as well as in an attacking trident.
+Daniele Quadrini (born 12 July 1980) is an Italian footballer who plays as a right winger, both in midfield as well as in an attacking trident.
 Quadrini wore the number 21 jersey and spent a considerable three seasons with Treviso.
 In August 2009, following the disbandment of his former club Treviso, he joined Serie B side Sassuolo on a free transfer.
 He currently plays for U.S. Arezzo.